Alvan69663/bulk-download-Mediafire-free/README.md

 	  -h, --help         show this help message and exit --only-meta        Only download *.info.json files and avatars --archive ARCHIVE  File used to determine which files were already downloaded
 	  --threads THREADS  How many threads to use; in case mediafire starts showing captchas or smth the amount of threads should be reduced;
 	                     default is 6

 # web_crawler.py
 	usage: web_crawler.py [-h] [--threads THREADS] [--filter FILTER] start output

 	Mediafire link web scraper

 	positional arguments:
 	  start              Start URL from which the scraper will begin to recursively scrape pages
-	  output             File where a list of scraped pages will be saved
+	  output             File where a list of links will be saved

 	optional arguments:
 	  -h, --help         show this help message and exit --threads THREADS  How many threads to use; if the site you're trying to crawl will start displaying captchas or smth the amount of threads should be reduced; default is 6 --filter FILTER    Only scrape websites where filter is found in the url

 # Directory structure: